 So take some time and figure out what your book is about.
-There is usually an over-arching genre, but go deeper than that.
-Do you write Apocolyptic Sci-Fi?
+There is usually an over-arching genre but go deeper than that.
+Do you write Apocalyptic Sci-Fi?
 How about Tragic Romance?

 You want people to read your work.
 You want them to buy your work.
 To share your work and become a fan.

 If you don’t know who you are aiming at, you are going to struggle to do those things.
 This information is needed for when you are marketing your book.